aphrc-dswb/dswb-open-science-capacity-wg/CODE_OF_CONDUCT.md

 We have further adopted the language and content that reflects our values and needs in the project.
 To learn more about why we recommend creating a CODE_OF_CONDUCT.md file, please read the [Participation Guidelines](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-participation.html) chapter in *The Turing Way* Guide for Project Design.
-It is recommended to select and adapt a well established Code of Conduct.
+It is recommended to select and adopt a well-established Code of Conduct.
 Many openly developed projects have a Code of Conduct in place that often is openly licensed and can be re-used and adapted for your project.
 *The Turing Way* [Code of Conduct](https://github.com/alan-turing-institute/the-turing-way/blob/main/CODE_OF_CONDUCT.md) is one example of a Code of Conduct built on various existing ones and can be adapted further.
 <!--Delete these lines when reusing this repository-->

 ### Diversity Statement

 We encourage everyone to participate and are committed to building a project for all.
-Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.
+Although we will fail at times, we seek to treat everyone as fairly and equally as possible.
 Whenever a member has made a mistake, we expect them to take responsibility for it.
-If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.
+If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully and do our best to right the wrong.

 Although this list cannot be exhaustive, we explicitly honour diversity in age,